 The Prime Minister, Justin Trudeau, today issued the following statement on Nayrouz:

-“On behalf of the Government of Canada, Sophie and I wish all those celebrating a happy Nayrouz!”
+“On behalf of the Government of Canada, Sophie and I wish everyone celebrating a happy Nayrouz!”